anselmobd/otempl/README.md

 - "name" is a name space for the variables inside the special block
 - "type" indicate the funcionality of that block

-There are only one funcionality implemented:
+There are only one special block funcionality implemented:
 - "loop": that repeate something for the number of avaiable values for the inside variables
 - inside actual loop special block there are a variable called "repeat", that has a template chunk to repeat

+The values data is a dictionary of values obey the namespaces (part name, spatial "name" value) and has the name used in template.

+The type of the values can be any, but can be special rules for special blocks, like: the variables in a namespace of a loop are lists with the same size.